blinkmeoff/MAGAHelpers/README.md

 ## Description
-MAGAHelpers is a simple library, which I use to build out production applications.
+MAGAHelpers is a simple library, with different components, which makes our life simpler and easier.

 ## Requirements